 At least that's the way I see it.
-Each day we create and compile chapterssome short and simple, some extensive and involved, either humorous or dramatic or sweet or eerie or heartbreakingall adding to our very own book of tales.
+Each day we create and compile chapters—some short and simple, some extensive and involved, either humorous or dramatic or sweet or eerie or heartbreaking—all adding to our very own book of tales.
 Daily occurrences have the capacity to be retold in story form.
-And most, I've found, are naturally oozing with morals.
+And most of them, I have found, are naturally oozing with morals.

-It was a morning like any other, not bright and sunny nor gray and stormy but somewhere dull and in between.
+It was a morning like any other, neither brightly sunny nor gray and stormy but somewhere dull and in between.
 Regardless of the weather, I was hoping for the day to prove momentous on a personal level.
 For, you see, I was down to writing the very last chapter of my latest book.
 Being so near my goal, I felt eager to actually complete the ending.
-I foresaw it as a huge personal accomplishment, one I couldn't wait to check off my mental list of achievements.
+I foresaw it as a huge personal accomplishment, one I could not wait to check off my mental list of achievements.

-However, as I often tell my three boys, 'responsibilities come first'.
-And so I set off to work for the morning, antsy and bubbling on the inside in anticipation of a free afternoon of writing.
+However, as I often tell my three boys, "responsibilities come first."
+And so I set out to my part-time day job, antsy and bubbling on the inside in anticipation of a free afternoon of writing.

 This would be the day I finished writing a book!
-That's not an easy task, people.
+That is not an easy task, people.

 I answered phone calls as cordially as possible.